Applications for 2018 Inclusion Program open in January.

-To be put on an waitlist, click here.
+To be put on an email list to receive updates about the application process, click here.
 If you are not sure if your camper would be considered part of the inclusion program, please contact us.

 What is our philosophy?